-If you raise your chickens for eggs and depend on their production, then seeing a drastic decrease in your egg basket is sure to make you upset and worried!
+If you raise your chickens for eggs and depend on their production, seeing a drastic decrease in your egg basket is surely going to make you upset and worried!

 If this is something you have gone through, perhaps even on a smaller scale.
-Say from around 5 eggs a day to now 1, you are also encountering a problem.
+Say from 5 eggs a day to now 1, then you know how I feel.

-Chickens quit laying eggs during molt because their energy and nutrients is put toward growing new feathers.
-Feathers are 85% protein; therefore, it would be too hard on hens to grow in new feathers while regularly producing eggs.
+During that time hens quit laying eggs because their energy and nutrients is all put toward growing new feathers.
+Feathers are 85% protein; therefore, it’s too hard on hens to grow in new feathers while regularly producing eggs.

 Important Practices During Molt

-During molt there are a couple important practices to complete.
+During molt there are a couple important practices chicken keepers can do.
 First, your chickens should have a clean chicken coop.
 Second, your chickens should be fed a high protein feed.

-Feeding a high protein feed is very important.
+Feeding a high protein feed is also very important.
 It will ensure that your chickens are getting the nutrients needed to help them through molt as quickly as possible.
-Laying hens should be getting a feed with at least 16% protein.
-Therefore, anything higher is a good choice during molt.

 I specifically feed Nutrena NatureWise Feather Fixer while my chickens are in molt and I have had great results.
 It has elevated levels of protein as well as a mix of vitamins, minerals and amino acids that help maintain healthy skin and develop strong and beautiful new feathers.

-As the winter months arrive and the days shorten, it is extremely important to add a light into your chicken coop or you’re likely going to see a drastic decrease in egg production.
+As the winter months arrive and the days shorten, providing supplemental lighting for your hens is extremely important.
+If not, you’ll likely see a drastic decrease in egg production.

-Results of Adding a Light to My Coop
+Results of Adding a Light to My Chicken Coop